ecdye/zram-config/README.md

 zram_dir is the directory you wish to hold in zram, the original is moved to a bind mount bind_dir and is synchronised on start/stop and write commands.

 bind_dir is a directory where the orinal die will be mounted for sync purposes.
+Usually in /opt or /var.

-oldlog_dir will enable logrotation to an off device directory whilst retaining only live logs in zram
+oldlog_dir will enable logrotation to an off device directory whilst retaining only live logs in zram.
+Usually in /opt or /var.

 If you need multiple zram swaps or zram dirs just create another entry in /ect/ztab
 ```